SeaSharpe/RequirementAnalysis/UseCases.md

     <th>Alternate Flow(s)</th>
     <td colspan="2">
       2.1 System doesn't return a game form for the user to fill out.<br>
-      4.1 System does not update the database, message returned to user is: “Game not Added”
+      4.1 System does not update the database, message returned to user is: &ldquo;Game not Added&rdquo;
     </td>
   </tr>
   <tr>